-There may be times that you need to reset your database password.
+There may be times that you need to reset a database password.
 For example, you may be resetting the password as a normal maintenance / security precaution.
-If you're troubleshooting database connection errors, resetting your database password is a good step to take so you can be confident you are using the correct password.
+If you’re troubleshooting database connection errors, resetting your database password is a good step to take so you can be confident you are using the correct password.

 In the following tutorial, we will walk you through the steps for resetting your database password using cPanel.
 If you by chance don’t host your website with InMotion Hosting or your current hosting provider does not use cPanel, be sure to contact your current hosting provider for the proper steps for resetting database passwords within their system.

 Reset a database password within cPanel:

 - Under the Databases heading, click the MySQL Databases link

 - A database does not have a password to reset, but instead we are needing to reset the password for the user assigned to the database.